e1071 Package – Perfect Guide on SVM Training & Testing Models in R

 - Offers quick and easy implementation of SVMs.

 - Provides most common kernels, including linear, polynomial, RBF, and sigmoid.

 - Offers computation power for decision and probability values for predictions.
-Also provides class weighting in the classification mode, and cross-validation.
+Also provides weighing of classes in the classification mode and cross-validation.

 First, you need to set the path to include the directory where the e1071 package is.
 Then you have to install and include it.

-Install e1071 package and load using the following commands:
+Install e1071 package and load it using the following commands:

 install.packages (‘e1071’, dependencies = TRUE) library(e1071)

-The R implementation depends on the S3 class mechanisms.
+The R implementation depends on the S3 class mechanism.
 It provides a training function with standard and formula interfaces, and a predict() method.
 Also provides a plot() method for visualizing data, support vectors, and decision boundaries.
-We can do Hyperparameter tuning by using the tune() framework.
+We can perform hyperparameter tuning by using the tune() framework.
 It performs a grid search over specified parameter ranges.

 The main functions in the e1071 package are: